ambervg/devinterp-vision/README.md

 [![python](https://img.shields.io/badge/Python-3.9-3776AB.svg?style=flat&logo=python&logoColor=white)](https://www.python.org)
 [![pytorch](https://img.shields.io/badge/PyTorch-2.3.0-EE4C2C.svg?style=flat&logo=pytorch)](https://pytorch.org)

+This project focuses on the [Developmental Interpretability](https://medium.com/@groenestijnamber/12-developmental-interpretability-eca2f3d5ec80) of Deep Neural Networks (DNNs) for vision models, specifically tracking the Local Learning Coefficient (LLC) estimation.
+The LLC is a principled measure of model complexity over time, which we can use to track the formation of structure in vision models during their training.
+This repository contains the code and resources for analyzing this behavior.
+The main goal is to estimate the LLC over various checkpoints created during the training process of these models.

 Repository for research on vision models performed together with [Timaeus](https://timaeus.co/) as part of the [Athena Research Program](https://researchathena.org/).
-This project focuses on the [Developmental Interpretability](https://medium.com/@groenestijnamber/12-developmental-interpretability-eca2f3d5ec80) of Deep Neural Networks (DNNs) for vision models, specifically examining the LLC estimation of these models over their training checkpoints.

-This repository contains the code and resources for analyzing the developmental interpretability of vision models.
-The main goal is to estimate the Local Learning Coefficients (LLC) over various checkpoints created during the training process of these models.

 ## 📋 Table of Contents